-Pace's well-rounded, liberal arts program includes 60 credits of core classes.
-Additionally, the acting track requires students to take theater, theater history and technical courses.
+Pace's well-rounded, liberal arts program includes 44-55 credits of core classes.
+Additionally, the acting track requires students to take studies in vocal production and performance ensemble.
 Students enrolled in the BA program can also minor in another field, such as English or business.

 MFA in Acting, Directing and Playwriting - Actors Studio Drama School

-This 3-year program consists of 115 credits and is based on Stanislavski's techniques.
+This 3-year program consists of 102-115 credits and is based on Stanislavski's techniques.
 Each year of the program has a specific focus.
-During the first year, students focus on language and methodology, while the second year emphasizes training and craft.
-In their final year, students work on collaborative projects with other acting, directing and playwriting students.
+During the first year, students focus on language and methodology as well as training and craft, while the second year emphasizes collaborative training.
+In their final year, students work in an ensemble to perform in a professional production.

 The New School